bocadilloproject/bocadillo/docs/getting-started/README.md

 In a hurry?
 Skip to the [Installation guide](installation.md).

 ::: tip ABOUT THIS WEBSITE
 This documentation site is an ongoing community effort.
-If you found a typo, use the "Edit" link at the bottom of each page!
+If you find a typo, use the "Edit" link at the bottom of each page to submit a fix!
 :::

 ## What is Bocadillo?